jminardi/jminardi.github.io/.source/content/pages/home.md

 I am an electrical engineer by training, and a software developer by craft.
 I went to school at [Vanderbilt University in Nashville TN](http://engineering.vanderbilt.edu/).
-I am currently employed at [Enthought Inc.](https://www.enthought.com/) developing scientific software applications.
+I am currently employed at [Harvard University's Lewis Lab](http://lewisgroup.seas.harvard.edu/) developing next generation 3D printers and the software that drives them.

-My goal is to make it simple for scientists to play with their data.
-I accomplish this with intuitive UIs on top of powerful data processing.
+My goal is to make it simple for scientists to play with their data and create new objects.
+I accomplish this with intuitive UIs on top of powerful machines.
 In my free time I like to explore and develop ideas in the world of human computer interfaces.

 I recently led the winning team at the [YCombinator Hardware Hackathon](/raspberry_pi/ycombinator-hardware-hackathon/),